 That people already have all the tools they need to figure out their purpose, path and where to start.
 And that an expert thinking partner can help them tap into their creative mind to do this effectively.

 And I love the phrase from Co-Active Coaching that ‘people are naturally creative, resourceful and whole’.
 It’s a beautiful, empowered perspective that creates the basis for healthy inner work, co-created by a thinking partnership of coach and coachee.
 As a reformed ‘rescuer’ I hold this phrase as a reminder that as coach I am responsible for the thinking space, while the coachee is responsible for the work.

 What do you find most rewarding about your work as a coach?

 Being trusted as a coach is such a privilege, and the reward comes not just from the tangible outcomes of goals being met, but from the endurance of the effects of the coaching experience.

 Helping coachees think for themselves is so empowering.
 Seeing them rearrange what they already know, and then using this knowledge to find and achieve their purpose in life is incredibly fulfilling to me.

-Our deepest heartfelt thanks to Lisa for sharing her inspiring story with us.
+Our deepest heartfelt thanks to Lisa for sharing her inspiring story of coach training with us.